Small Cell Lung Cancer, SCLC

 The lungs are a double respiratory organ with a sponge-like texture and shaped like a cone in the chest.
 The lungs provide the body with oxygen and remove carbon dioxide from the body in the process of breathing.

-For most patients with stage 4 metastatic lung cancer, current treatments are insufficiently effective.
+For most patients with stage 4 metastatic Small Cell Lung Cancer cancer, current treatments are insufficiently effective.
 This gives rise to the need for innovative strategies with greater efficacy in fighting the disease.
 The National Cancer Institute, NCI, highlights the fact that for a certain group of lung cancer patients, the best treatment option is to join one of the many clinical trials existing worldwide aiming to increase their chances of therapeutic success.

 We distinguish between two major types of lung cancer, when the distinction is based on the way the cells look under the microscope:

 This is the most common cancer and constitutes about 85% of lung cancers.

 The disease develops in the lung tissue cells and a tight connection was found with smoking habits and history.

 A persistent cough and shortness of breath are typical to patients with this disease and if a suspicion of cancer rises, the patient will undergo a biopsy.